OleanjiKingCode/Oleanji-Transfer-Token-Dapp/README.md

 the UI for this project is way under top notch but it serves it purpose well.
 It can be said to be a mini Trust wallet for Oleanji tokens. :)

+The Contract Address of Oleanji Token is provided in the page copy and paste that in your metamask account (ropsten)

 To add ropsten to your metamask :
 1. Open MetaMask extension and click on the dropdown icon of the network name.
 I see a list of Ether networks.